webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 [[Image:svg_linejoin_bevel.png]]
  stroke-linejoin: bevel;
 </div>

-Setting '''stroke-linejoin''' to '''bevel''' diagonally shaves off sharp protruding angles.
-Setting it to '''miter''' allows angles to protrude, but subject to the '''stroke-miterlimit''' property, which sets the allowed range, in pixels, before angles are beveled:

 <div style="display:inline-block">
 [[Image:svg_linejoin_miter.png]]
  stroke-linejoin: miter;
 </div>

+Setting '''stroke-linejoin''' to '''bevel''' diagonally shaves off sharp protruding angles.
+Setting it to '''miter''' allows angles to protrude, but subject to the '''stroke-miterlimit''' property, which sets the allowed range, in pixels, before angles are beveled.
+Only some of the angles in this example are beveled:

 <div style="display:inline-block">
 [[Image:svg_linejoin_miterlimit.png]]
  polygon {